 The Remuneration Committee is responsible for determining and reviewing remuneration arrangements for its Directors and executives.
 The performance of the Group depends on the quality of its Directors and executives.
-The remuneration philosophy is to attract, motivate and retain high performance and high quality personnel.
+The remuneration philosophy is to attract, motivate and retain high performance and high-quality personnel.

-In consultation with external remuneration consultants, the Remuneration Committee has structured an executive remuneration framework that is market competitive and complementary to the reward strategy of the Group.
+The Remuneration Committee has structured an executive remuneration framework that is market competitive and complementary to the reward strategy of the Group.